manhellis/WebScripting_TermProject/README.md

 - Forest exploration, a 3d scene of a forest and you can click around to different pages.

 # # SVG Preloader
+ just an idea, can animate with motion libraries